awhdesmond/cs3103-p2p/README.md

  3. `pip3 install virtualenv`
  4. `source /cs3103-env/bin/activate`
  5. Start developing

+Please start an instance of the dns server first by running `python3 p2pdns.py`

+To start an instance of the p2p node, run:
+`python3 p2pmain.py 127.0.X.X`

 > If you ever download a third-party python library, remember to `pip3 freeze > requirements.txt` to update the dependencies list.